Jonkelly5764/230-lab-escape/README.md

 $ cat gdb.part1.txt gdb.part2.txt > output.txt
 ```

-`output.txt` can easily be downloaded to your host platform using `sftp` and then uploaded to Gradescope.
+The generated `output.txt` file can easily be downloaded to your host platform using `sftp` and then uploaded to Gradescope.

 Visit the Gradescope assignment associated with this lab to complete the lab.